-In addition, from 19 October 2010, the registration of Cyrillic domain names became available in the domain zones com.ua and kiev.ua (компания.com.ua and имя.kiev.ua) in Ukraine and, in 2013, a top-level Cyrillic domain name.ykp was launched.
+In addition, from 19 October 2010, the registration of Cyrillic domain names became available in the domain zones com.ua and kiev.ua (компания.com.ua and имя.kiev.ua) in Ukraine and, in 2013, a top-level Cyrillic domain name .ykp was launched.

-On 19 March 19, 2019, Hostmaster LLC opened created an opportunity to publish the WHOIS contact information on registrants in Domain Registry .UA.
+On 19 March 2019, Hostmaster LLC opened up the opportunity to publish the WHOIS1 contact information on registrants in the domain registry .UA.

 The information on the identity of the registrants was present in the WHOIS domain .UA domain service until May 2018.
-The registry ceased publication of this information after the entry into force of the new European legislation on personal data protection ("the GDPR").
+The registry ceased publishing this information after the entry into force of the new European legislation on personal data protection, i.e., the General Data Protection Regulation (GDPR).
 This decision was implemented in line with international practice and ICANN's recommendations.

-At the end of February this year2019, the registry agreement with domain name registrars was amended to take into account the requirements of the GDPR.
+At the end of February 2019, the registry agreement with domain name registrars was amended to take into account the requirements of GDPR.
 In particular, according to the new contracts, registrars have the opportunity to open or close the contact information of the registered users for WHOIS, taking into account the position of their clients.